After your course has finished, you may be eligible for Universal Credit

 You stop being counted as a student for means tested benefits on the last day of the course in your final academic year.
 This is usually earlier than the day on which you graduate.
-From then on, if you’re not working (or working less than 16 hours per week), but are available for work, you can claim Income-based Jobseeker’s Allowance (JSA) until you start the first year of your Foundation Programme.
+From then on, if you’re seeking work or on a low income, you can claim Universal Credit until you start the first year of your Foundation Programme.

-- Getting JSA also gives you full help with health costs – so it is an opportunity to get your eyes tested, your teeth checked etc. before you are too busy in your first job.
+- Getting Universal Credit also gives you help with health costs – so it is an opportunity to get your eyes tested, your teeth checked etc. before you are too busy in your first job.